As an Amazon Associate I earn from qualifying purchases.

 Wings are a staple at sports bars (and really any casual restaurant), but they are always from chickens — and usually crappy, factory-farmed chickens.
-But try to make wings with wild birds and you end up chewing on leather.
+But try to make duck wings the same way and you end up chewing on leather.
+Duck wings are not like chicken wings, even from lazy, farmed birds.
+The wings are much tougher.

 There’s a work-around, however.
-Braise the wings first, then coat them with sauce and roast them.
+Braise the duck wings first, then coat them with sauce and roast them.

-Then make this for Football Day or whenever.
+Then make your duck wings for Football Day or whenever.
 You won’t be sorry.

 Honey Mustard Duck Wings